Tetsuo893/project_01/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP address:
-- My personal home IP via the internet
+- 173.0.77.86 from home PC

 Machines within the network can only be accessed by The Jump Box 10.0.0.4.